Table of Contents

-- Payment History – this shows how well you make repayments on time and for which types of credit, such as mortgages, loans or credit cards.
+This shows how well you make repayments on time and for which types of credit, such as mortgages, loans or credit cards.
 It may seem obvious, but making late payments on your credit card or missing a payment on a loan can damage your creditworthiness.
 This is because it shows that you are not always reliable with your payments.

-- Bad Credit – this takes into account any ‘bad credit’ you may have on your file, such as a bankruptcy, CCJ or defaults.
+This takes into account any ‘bad credit’ you may have on your file, such as a bankruptcy, CCJ or defaults.
 Lenders will look as far back as 6 years to check for this on your credit file.
 As time passes, the negative impact of bad credit will generally decrease.

-- Employment Stability – lenders want to see stability and consistency in your work arrangements.
+Lenders want to see stability and consistency in your work arrangements.
 The ideal is to have a stable job with one employer for a significant period of time.
 This proves to lenders not only that you have a steady income, but also that you probably won’t lose this any time soon.

-- Residential Stability – this takes into account the stability of your living situation.
+This takes into account the stability of your living situation.
 Again, lenders like to see that you are in a stable position, as this means less risk for them.
 Multiple address changes in the last few years can be a sign of personal or financial troubles, which could affect your ability to make payments.